Rory Currie

-Rory Currie (born 20 February 1998) is a Scottish footballer who plays for Lowland Football League club Tranent Juniors as a striker.
-He has previously played for Heart of Midlothian, East Fife, Forfar Athletic, Linfield and Brechin City.
+Rory Currie (born 20 February 1998) is a Scottish footballer who previously played for Lowland Football League club Tranent Juniors as a striker, currently a free agent.
+He has previously played for Heart of Midlothian, East Fife, Forfar Athletic, Linfield, Brechin City and Tranent Juniors.

 Career

 Currie began his football career with Celtic's youth teams before leaving to join the Rangers Academy in January 2016 on a contract until the end of the 2015–16 season.

 Currie was released by Rangers in May 2016 but joined Heart of Midlothian.
-He made his professional debut for Heart of Midlothian as a 75th-minute substitute during a 3–0 home win against Motherwell on 28 November 2016.
+On 28 November 2016, he made his professional debut for Hearts as a 75th-minute substitute during a 3–0 home win against Motherwell.
 He followed this a month later with his second league appearance against Aberdeen on 30 December.